However, having insurance for your international or UK trip can help protect you if it does.

 Even when you’re on your way to the airport, it’s not uncommon for a storm to wreak havoc with your plans.
 Delay cover can be a useful feature of travel insurance.

-Most policies cover more than just acts of god.
-Many will also cover missed connections, industrial action and mechanical breakdown.
+Most policies cover more than just acts of God (a natural event that’s outside of human control).
+Many will also cover missed connections, industrial action, and mechanical breakdown.
 Just make sure you check your policy to see what type of delay and disruption cover is included.

 This is possibly the most valuable feature of any travel insurance policy.
 Thanks to the NHS, many of us don’t think about the costs of healthcare.
 But a medical emergency in another country can be very expensive.